GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Stackable

-“CAIS is the personnel credential that demonstrates competence against ISO/IEC 42001, per the alignment mapping published by GAISB™.— CAIS · ISO/IEC 42001 Alignment Dossier, Edition 1.0
+“GAISB certification is the personnel credential that demonstrates competence against ISO/IEC 42001, per the alignment mapping published by GAISB™.— GAISB · ISO/IEC 42001 Alignment Dossier, Edition 1.0

 Also crosswalked to